-If you rent out a property you need to provide proof of the rent you receive from your tenant
+If you rent out a property, you need to provide proof of the rent you receive from your tenant.

-|Dependant children||Name, date of birth, and child benefit proof for each child|
+|Dependant children||Name, date of birth and child benefit proof for each child.|

-|Child care costs||Statement from provider, invoice/receipts from provider|
+|Child care costs||Statement from provider, invoice/receipts from provider.|

-|Non dependants||Name, date of birth, National Insurance number and income details|
+|Non-dependants||Name, date of birth, National Insurance number and income details.|

-|Housing Benefit payments||Your bank sort-code, account number and name on account.
+|Housing Benefit payments||Your bank sort code, account number and name on the account.

-For payments to your landlord - your landlord’s bank sort-code, account number and name on account. *Payment can only be made to landlords where the claimant satisfies certain criteria.
+For payments to your landlord+, your landlord’s bank sort code, account number and name on the account.